ubc-library-rc/intro-metadata/content/04-in-practice.md

 ## More on metadata schemas and standards

-As we’ve seen with some examples, metadata schemas can be flat (e.g. Dublin Core) or more complex with hierarchies and repeatable fields (e.g. ISO 19115).
+As we’ve seen with some examples, metadata schemas can be relatively simple (e.g. Dublin Core) or more complex with hierarchies and repeatable fields (e.g. ISO 19115).
 This standardized metadata is typically stored in file formats like xml, json, csv.
 There are also software tools that can be used to create metadata that adheres to a given standard, or express it in a given file format.

 Many databases and platforms allow for metadata export in other schemas and formats, which facilitate interoperability and sharing.
 So standardization is very important to permit this compatibility.
 * Crosswalking is the process of translating elements from one metadata schema to another.
 This facilitates and allows interoperability and harvesting across multiple platforms and systems, increasing research discovery and use.
 For example, crosswalking metadata facilitates record harvest from Canadian repositories to Canada’s [Federated Research Data Repository (FRDR)](https://www.frdr-dfdr.ca).